Persona 5: Royal

-Persona 5 Royal received "universal acclaim" from critics, according to review aggregator Metacritic, garnering an even higher score than the original.
+Persona 5 Royal also received "universal acclaim" from critics, according to review aggregator Metacritic, garnering an even higher score than the original.
 The game is the third-highest-rated PlayStation 4 game on Metacritic alongside Naughty Dog's The Last of Us Remastered.
 IGN listed it as one of the best contemporary role-playing games.
 Famitsu praised Royals newer elements.
 Michael Higham of GameSpot lauded the new music, characters, and the added third semester, saying that it solves one of the original game's shortcomings of ending abruptly.
 He concluded his review saying that Royal refines an already great game and builds on what was best about it with a great new story and that it is "an unforgettable and empowering RPG that should be recognized as one of the best games of our time."
 IGNs Leana Hafer said Royal is "a living master class in how to take an already amazing game and amp it up to the next level."
 She commended the improvements to the Mementos dungeons saying "The fact that Atlus has made Mementos feel so much more alive is a massive improvement by itself."